eedge-gmu/dissertation3/README.md

-# dissertation3
+# VALIDATION OF IP REPUTATIONS THROUGH REDIRECTION OF UNSOLICITED NETWORK TRAFFIC TO AN INTERACTIVE HONEYNET

-The datasets consist of 19 columns (in parentheses):
+### The datasets consist of 19 columns (in parentheses):

 - timestamp (ts)
 - originator IP address (id.orig_h)